Yquetzal/tnetwork/docs/reference/from_notebooks/demo_intro/demo_intro.rst

 ===========

 This is an introduction to the key functionalities of the tnetwork library.
-Check documentation for more details
+Check documentation for more details.

 .. code-block:: ipython3